top of page

 • Utilize the honor system

-• If you tag or stun someone, tell him or her, and he or she will do the same for you.
+• If you tag or stun someone, tell them, and they will do the same for you.
 Don’t be surprised if someone doesn’t immediately notice a hit; in the heat of the moment, it is hard to feel the contact or even hear someone calling a hit.

-• This means that when someone says you’ve been stunned or tagged, you probably have been, so go with what he or she says.
+• This means that when someone says you’ve been stunned or tagged, you probably have been, so go with what they say - remember Rule Zero.

 • Moderators/Referees (wearing yellow sashes) are in charge of the game, and they have the final say in case of disputes.
 Please remember that moderators are looking out for your safety and the safety of the other players as well as the game as a whole, so that we may continue to play in the future.